-DisABLED Workers is also one of the few EN's that can offer you a work incentive to pay for work related expenses, and we are the only one that offers the Ticket To Work program in conjunction with the PASS plan.
+DisABLEd Workers is also one of the few ENs that can offer you a work support payment to pay for work-related expenses that help you reach your employment goals, and we are the only one that offers the TTW program in conjunction with the PASS plan.

-DisABLEd Workers' goal is to assist the disabled community to help them reach their goals with accurate, detailed benefit information.
+DisABLEd Workers’ goal is to assist the disabled community in reaching their goals with accurate, detailed benefit information.
 As you might have read on our “About Us” page, our company was started by a disabled individual.
-He has always made it a top priority, that we help those that are disabled in any way we can and to never sign a client until they are completely informed about the positives and/or negatives related to them.
+He has always made it a top priority that we help those that are disabled in any way we can and to never sign a client until they are completely informed about the positives and/or negatives related to them.

-We hope that with our programs we can help you reach your goals.
+We hope that our programs can help you reach your goals!